PlanetNovation/AgriImpact-Report-Wizard/README.md

 The good news is that this system already pushes most activity to a status_label.
 Creating a method to append each message to a log file, and then calling said method at each instance of status_label is likely the easiest implementation.

 3. Moving data to a database.
 The current system used a needlessly complicated json file which could be streamlined into a singular database which would also likely increase its efficiency.

-## Current Directions for End of Week:
-- Detail how to add items
-- Detail where more data might be found
-- Detail issues regarding where data was found

 # License